marina601/discover-malta/README.md

 ### 404 Error Page

 - Custom 404.html has been designed with a picture of the winter day, letting the user know they are off course.
-- Message is telling the user "This page does not exists"
+- Message is telling the user "This page does not exist"
 - A link "Go Back" will take the user to the "Home Page"